 In combination this basic structure allows for a tight connection and an efficient transfer of lead and follow so that the woman can clearly feel the man’s lead and the man can clearly feel the woman’s centre and position (where her feet are).
 Just as tilting a chair you can tell without looking which leg is touching the floor, any pressure on one foot or the other should be perceptible in the upper body through the embrace with regular practice.

-Because the point of focus is on the embrace, the feet have to adjust to that.
-In other forms of tango and other dances where the feet are a focus the upper body adjusts to the action of the feet.
-In Tango Estilo Milonguero it’s always the feet adjusting to the requirement of maintaining the tight embrace in the upper body.
-Another way of putting this is that the embrace is the constraint and the feet have to figure out what to do in order to move.
-So the rules are:
+So if we make the embrace the point of focus, and a limitation then what we do with the feet is going to have to adjust to that.
+In other forms of tango such as Salon Style Tango or Tango Nuevo, and in other dances where the feet are a focus, the upper body adjusts to the action of the feet.
+Then the embrace adapts to footwork making it “flexible” or “in-out”.
+In Tango Estilo Milonguero the feet adjust to the requirement of maintaining the tight hug or embrace.

 So the foot technique in Tango Estilo Milonguero is designed specifically to meet these requirements.
-We cannot swivel in Tango Estilo Milonguero because it cannot be done without the turning of the hips which then puts pressure on the upper body and thus compromises the connection at the heart.
+We cannot swivel in Tango Estilo Milonguero because this cannot be done without the turning of the hips which then puts pressure on the upper body and thus compromises the connection at the heart (see Turning without swiveling).
 For this reason we begin learning tango by simply walking forward and back and learning how to do that while constantly connected at the heart.
 Learning choreography before mastering this basic skill will compromise the embrace and will be therefore detrimental to the structure of the dance.